DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 # How to install - Ubuntu user

-1. Install Java 11 (Pi4J 2.0 and is compiled with Java 11), Maven, NodeJS
+1. Install Java 11 (Pi4J 2.0 and above is compiled with Java 11), Maven, NodeJS

 Java 11
 ```